-The implications of this model are that career guidance services are only one of many potential routes for individuals to develop the CMS required to manage their careers.
-This is supported by findings from a longitudinal study looking at the effectiveness of career guidance interventions, which found that individuals seek advice and guidance from a broad range of sources, including professional guidance practitioners, family and friends, colleagues, mentors and tutors (Bimrose et al., 2008).
 Recognising the powerful role of other formal and informal routes, and making links with these, is therefore an effective way of supporting individuals to maximise the learning opportunities available to them.
-This issue was also raised in a paper produced as part of the current review series, which looked at how careers services can maximise their impact on individual's progression to positive learning and work destinations (Neary et al., forthcoming).
+This issue was also raised in a paper produced as part of the current review series, which looked at how careers services can maximise their impact on individual's progression to positive learning and work destinations (Neary et al., 2015).
 It highlights a role for career practitioners in helping customers to understand their support network and to develop strategies to maximise the range of help available for their progression.